michaelmilogruen/pvforecast/docs/README.md

 | LSTM+ | 0.38     | 0.59      | 24h            |
 | Ensemble| 0.35    | 0.54      | 24h            |

-## í´ API Documentation
+## ğŸ“– API Documentation

 Detailed API documentation is available in [`docs/pvforecast_api_doc.pdf`](docs/pvforecast_api_doc.pdf)

-## í´ Contributing
+## ğŸ¤ Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-1. í½´ Fork the repository
+1. ğŸ´ Fork the repository
-2. í¼¿ Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. ğŸŒ¿ Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. ï¿½ï¿½ Commit your changes (`git commit -m 'Add amazing feature'`)
+3. âœ Commit your changes (`git commit -m 'Add amazing feature'`)
-4. í³¤ Push to the branch (`git push origin feature/amazing-feature`)
+4. ğŸ“¤ Push to the branch (`git push origin feature/amazing-feature`)
-5. í´„ Open a Merge Request
+5. ğŸ”„ Open a Merge Request

-## í³ˆ Project Status
+## ğŸ“‹ Project Status

 - âœ… Core ML models implemented
 - âœ… Data pipeline operational
-- íº§ Web interface under development
+- ğŸš§ Web interface under development
-- í³‹ API documentation in progress
+- ğŸ“ API documentation in progress
-- í¾¯ Model optimization ongoing
+- ğŸ”„ Model optimization ongoing

-## í³œ License
+## ğŸ“œ License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## í¼¦ï¸ Weather Data Source
+## â˜ï¸ Weather Data Source

 The weather forecast data is provided by GeoSphere Austria's AROME (Application of Research to Operations at MEsoscale) model with the following specifications: